-- Add water just enough to make a good amount of kurma gravy.
-Adjust salt.
+- Pour water just enough to make a good amount of kurma gravy.
+Adjust salt as needed.

 - Simmer and cook till you get the desired consistency of gravy, for about 5 minutes.

-- Garnish soya chunks curry with coriander leaves.
+- Garnish soya chunks kurma with coriander leaves.
 Serve with rice or roti.

 How to make soya chunks kurma or meal maker kurma.